sailohitha22/V9-Capstone-Project/1_Requirements/README.md

   The system should maintain accuracy across different environmental conditions (lighting, weather) and crop types.
 - Scalability:
 The system needs to be scalable to monitor various crops and diseases, supporting both small farms and large-scale agricultural operations.
+- Comparative Analysis:
+Conduct comparative studies with traditional and AI-based methods to evaluate improvements in accuracy, processing speed, and resource efficiency.

 # Low-Level Requirements (LLR):

 - Algorithm Development: The project developed image segmentation and edge detection algorithms using MATLAB, such as Otsu’s method and K-means clustering.